vo-hong-thanh/RSSALib/README.md

 - Consuming delayed reaction CD(d) and,
 - Nonconsuming delayed rection NCD(d)

-where d is the delay until the completion of the reaction after it is initiated.
+where d is the relative time delay until the completion of the reaction after it is initiated.
 A reaction by default is non delay.
 A complete example is as follow:
 ![example model](figs/model_template.gif)

 ### b) application iterfaces.